ihasdapie/chenbrian.ca/content/posts/engsci-y2s1-examreview/index.md

 - Must first initialize stack pointer, `LDR SP, 0x20000`
 - Pushing to the stack pointer puts the value on top of the stack and decreases the stack pointer

 - `PUSH {Rs}`: Pushs registers onto stack.
-Registers must be in ascending order and the largest one gets pushed in first
+Registers must be in ascending order and the largest one gets pushed in first.
+Has effect of decreasing the stack pointer.
 - `POP {Rs}`: Pops data off the stack.
-Does not care what register the stack data comes from; i.e. `PUSH R5 POP R6` would put R6 into R5.
-Can be used in recursion to put `LR` into `PC`
+Does not care what register the stack data comes from; i.e. `PUSH {R5} POP {R6}` would put R6 into R5.
+Can be used in recursion to put `LR` into `PC`.
+Has effect of increasing the stack pointer.

 For example, taking the initial stack pointer value of `0x2000` we applying `PUSH {R0, R3, LR}` we get:
 |memory|value|